Euronest Parliamentary Assembly: Plenary meetings

 The Euronest Parliamentary Assembly meets in plenary once a year.
 Meeting locations alternate between an Eastern European Partner country and one of the European Parliament places of work (Brussels, Luxembourg or Strasbourg).
-The committees meets twice a year and working groups meet as required.
+The committees meet twice a year and working groups meet as required.

 EU integration

 Members of Euronest have been regarded as belonging to the "European family".
 All members are part of the European Neighbourhood Policy and each maintain various degrees of integration with the EU.
 Some members of Euronest such as Ukraine and Georgia are actively seeking eventual EU membership and wish to forge closer ties with the EU.
 Other states such as Armenia and Moldova cooperate with both the European Union and the Eurasian Economic Union.
-While Azerbaijan and Belarus have been questioned about their European perspectives due to human rights abuses and lack of freedom of speech.
+Azerbaijan and Belarus have been questioned about their European perspectives due to human rights abuses and lack of freedom of speech.

-EU membership perspective
+Prospect of EU membership

 In December 2019, following the eighth plenary meeting held in Tbilisi, a resolution was passed by all members of the Euronest Parliamentary Assembly.
 The resolution outlines various EU integration goals to be achieved by 2030.
 The resolution highlights the importance of the Eastern Partnership program and how the initiative supports the six EU associated countries in letting them move more rapidly with reform implementation and deeper political and economic integration with the EU.

 The resolution also confirms the successes of the EU Enlargement Policy and its transformative power on Central and Eastern European countries in their development from post-totalitarian regulated economies to European style democracies and that future enlargement shall spread these successes to the Eastern Partnership countries willing to join the EU.
 The resolution affirms that the process of EU enlargement is open to Eastern Partnership member states and that future enlargement of the EU will be mutually beneficial for both the EU and Eastern Partnership members.

 Furthermore, the resolution endorses continuing progressive reforms and harmonization with EU standards, promoting European values and human rights and establishing visa free travel to the EU's Schengen Area for Eastern Partnership members.